-Before we get into it, here are some successes to show you how easy it is:
+Where this technique really comes into its own is for existing, out-of-contract customers.
+Though before we get into it, here are some successes to show you how easy it is:

 Called Sky, told them I was leaving and was put through to retentions.
 They kept me on the same package but reduced it to £30/month, a £180/year saving.

-How to haggle – step-by-step
+How to haggle – our top tips

 Don't be aggressive.
 You've no right to a discount – just a right to leave.
 Think of it like financial flirting.